DAsh0244/pi_control/src/orchestration/routines/readme.md

 # Routines
-Put routines you will call via the yaml config files here.

-Ensure that you add the routines to the `__init__.py` file.

 ## What are routines?
 Routines are a description of a sequence of [actions](../actions) combined that accomplish a task.